 Standardize your barcodes from the start

-If you use 1D or 2D barcodes, make sure your workflows and processes are supported within your industry and all your company departments.
+If you use 1D or 2D barcodes, ensure your workflows and processes are supported within your industry and all your company departments.
 Try to keep the data structure stored in your barcodes as similar as possible to avoid confusion when handling 100s or 1000s of items.

 Unite your teams and keep them in sync

-Finally, once you’ve implemented a WooCommerce barcode plugin into your business, take time to make sure everyone that uses them is on board, trained, and working in harmony.
-If you have employees not using barcodes within your business, you will inevitably run into inconsistencies in your inventory reports, and valuable data will go missing.
+Finally, once you’ve implemented a WooCommerce barcode plugin into your business, ensure everyone using them is on board, trained, and working in harmony.
+If you have employees not using barcodes within your business, you will inevitably encounter inconsistencies in your inventory reports, and valuable data will go missing.